 4. Updates to printed content are difficult, or impossible.
 If you need to change the date, time, or location of one of your classes or events, when you use a recreation management software solution, the update can be made in a few keystrokes.
 If you have already printed and distributed thousands of paper booklets, however, you simply won’t be able to update existing copies.
 Accurate publishing of content ensures a positive citizen experience.
 The availability of outdated, or incorrect information, however, creates issues and confusion, and may make some hesitant to sign up for future events.

 5. Even your seniors are turning to digital solutions first.
 If you’re worried that eliminating your printed community guide will alienate the senior members of your community, you can rest assured.
-According to the Pew Research Center, 60 percent of Americans age 65 or older go online, and 77 percent have a cell phone.
+According to the Pew Research Center, 73 percent of Americans age 65 and older are Internet users.
 With each passing year, data trends show that these numbers are only expected to continue climbing.
 That means the majority of your senior community members are increasingly comfortable accessing recreation information online.

 6. Digital marketing enables immediate registration.
 Citizens who read about community programs in a printed guide may, in the moment, earmark a page, highlight a few class options, or make a note for themselves to call their recreation department the next week to register over the phone.
 Citizens who read about community events, classes, and leagues online are more likely to take immediate action and register.
 Why?
 Ease of use.
 They don’t have to make a phone call, fill out a form by hand, find a stamp and envelope, and walk to their mailbox.
 The entire registration process, including payment, can be completed in one sitting.